nealrichardson/nealrichardson.github.io/content/post/httptest-listicle.md

 ## 5. Rare or difficult-to-trigger server behavior

+{{< figure src="https://httpstatusdogs.com/img/429.jpg" class="floating-right halfwidth" attr="HTTP Status Dogs" attrlink="https://httpstatusdogs.com/429-too-many-requests">}}

 APIs may behave differently in extreme circumstances.
 When handling large requests or a high volume of requests, some APIs respond by advising users that they should back off.
 This rate-limiting behavior needs to be handled by your code that communicates with the API, yet it is difficult to test against a real server: you may not know what threshold triggers the rate limiting; if you did, it would likely take a lot of requesting (i.e. time) to trigger the limit; and then if you manage to hit the limit, then you can't run anymore tests against the API!

 With `httptest`, you can create a fixture that has whatever HTTP response status code, headers, and content that you want, so you can make one that looks like what the API returns when it is pushing back.
 Using that, you can then test that your code handles that response as intended.

-In the [Crunch.io API](http://docs.crunch.io), a 503 response status is used when an operation requires moving a lot of data around before it can return a result.
-The server responds with a 503 status and includes a "Retry-After" header indicating when the client may try again and expect a result ready.
+In the [Crunch.io API](http://docs.crunch.io), when an operation requires moving a lot of data around before it can return a result, the server responds with a 503 status and includes a "Retry-After" header indicating when the client may try again and expect a result ready.
 [This code](https://github.com/Crunch-io/rcrunch/blob/d1b5cade5e7b0608ddc1ce5de1a576e2d3614d84/R/api.R#L105-L116) in the [crunch](https://github.com/Crunch-io/rcrunch) package handles all API requests and handles the server's responses appropriately.
 When it hits a 503 response on a `GET` request, it messages to the user that it's going to retry, waits the amount of time that the header recommends, then does a fresh `GET` on the request URL.

 The [test](https://github.com/Crunch-io/rcrunch/blob/d1b5cade5e7b0608ddc1ce5de1a576e2d3614d84/tests/testthat/test-api.R#L31-L35) relies on a [mock response](https://github.com/Crunch-io/rcrunch/blob/d1b5cade5e7b0608ddc1ce5de1a576e2d3614d84/tests/testthat/app.crunch.io/503.R) that is an `httr` "response" class object with a 503 `status_code`.
 So, a `GET` on that resource "returns" 503 status, which triggers the relevant API handler code, and does the retry: